 Human-Machine Interfaces (HMI)

-HMIs include driver displays, diagnostic screens, and maintenance terminals that allow operators and service personnel to monitor and interact with onboard systems.
+HMIs include driver displays, diagnostic screens, and maintenance terminals.
+They allow operators and service personnel to monitor and interact with onboard systems.

-Modern Train Control and Management Systems (TCMS) rely on robust and efficient communication networks to ensure safe, coordinated, and responsive operation across all onboard systems.
-These networks enable data exchange between subsystems such as traction, braking, doors, passenger information systems, and diagnostics.
-Over the years, a variety of communication technologies have been adopted in the rail industry, each with its own role, technical characteristics, and level of suitability for different applications.
+Modern TCMS rely on robust and efficient communication networks.
+These ensure safe, coordinated, and responsive operation across all onboard systems.
+Several communication technologies have been adopted in the rail industry.
+Each has its own role, technical characteristics, and level of suitability for different applications.

 Wire Train Bus (WTB)

-• Linear daisy-chain topology across up to 32 nodes
+- Linear daisy-chain topology supporting up to 32 nodes

 Multifunction Vehicle Bus (MVB)

-• Common in legacy and some modern trains due to reliability
+- Common in legacy and some new fleets due to reliability

 Ethernet (ETB / ECN)